Rob Williams Continues to Maintain His Ties to League of the South White Supremacists

 SOURCE

-"Shortly after the formation of the League of the South in 1994, Livingston became the first director of the League of the South Institute for the Study of Southern Culture and History, which was organized to further the group's revisionist takes on American history."
+"Shortly after the formation of the League of the South in 1994, Livingston became the first director of the League of the South Institute for the Study of Southern Culture and History, which was organized to further the group's revisionist takes on American history."and about whom Williams once famously said,

 SOURCE